LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Yyyy-ves Klein, that's it!
 The blue paintings!
 And The Leap Into the Void in Dimanche!

 JSV: Yes.
-But particularly Klein's supposedly spiritual explorations with the ultramarine-blue pigment's emotional impact, supposedly to him the color nearest to the beyond, kind of like Giotto with the lapis lazuli blue of his time.
-But then Klein was not satisfied with the ultramarine blue of his time and asked a paint supplier to look for a mix that would be more to his liking.
-Thus was born what is now known as International Klein Blue.
+But particularly Klein's supposedly spiritual explorations with the ultramarine-blue pigment's emotional impact, as the ultramarine-blue color was to him supposedly the color nearest to the beyond, kind of like Giotto towards the lapis lazuli blue of his time.
+But then Klein was not satisfied with the ultramarine blue of his time and asked a paint supplier to look for a mix that would be more to his liking, and thus was born what is now known as International Klein Blue.

-MA: International Klein Blue, which is based on ultramarine blue.
+MA: International Klein Blue, which is based on the ultramarine-blue color.

 JSV: Yes, which Klein registered as an invention but never really applied a patent for.
-I, uhm, I kinda like to see that . . . that, uhm, interplay between spirituality and commercial requirements or intellectual property requirements.
-I'm not really parodying that duality, understanding that even Jesus had to employ the richest fisherman in his region along with a tax collector (MA and JSV laugh), but I'm just amused by the necessity.
+I, uhm, . . .
+I kind of like to see that . . . that, uhm, interplay . . . between spirituality and commercial requirements . . . or intellectual property requirements.
+I'm not really parodying that duality, you know, understanding that even Jesus had to employ the richest fisherman in his region along with a tax collector (MA and JSV laugh), but I'm just amused by the necessity.
 I mean spirituality needs that, a businessman behind the whole thing, I mean.
 That's so interesting to me!
 Perhaps from a materialist or post-Marxist socio-political perspective, or maybe from a cynicism towards supposedly purely religious or spiritual positions.
 Or maybe I'm just trying to be an Andy Warhol, happy in being ironic!
-(The two laugh) And, sure, one can also see that duality in the amazing, heroic feat I'm endorsing, which is the heroic feat of Felix Baumgartner speeding down to earth like Iron Man or Superman, heroic but still with a Red Bull logo attached to his leg (the two laugh some more).
+(The two laugh) And, sure, one can also see that duality in the amazing, heroic feat I'm endorsing, which is the heroic feat of Felix Baumgartner speeding down to earth like Iron Man or Superman, heroic, yes, but still with a Red Bull logo attached to his leg (the two laugh some more).

-But, seriously, I should clarify that I'm inclined to believe in the spirituality behind actions and urges over and above those supposedly in people who seem to merely claim that spirituality.
-Thus my partiality towards the inherent or subconscious spirituality in scientists' as well as extreme athletes' awe of life.
+But, seriously, I should clarify that I'm inclined to believe in the spirituality behind actions and urges over and above those in people who seem to merely claim to have that spirituality.
+Thus my partiality towards the inherent or subconscious spirituality in scientists' as well as extreme athletes' awe towards life.
 Like Felix Baumgartner's urge to touch the edges of life and living.

 MA: Yes.
-But tell us about the leap itself, Felix's leap, the motivations behind that, that makes the painting directly allude to Klein.
+But tell us about the leap itself, Felix's leap, the motivations behind that, which makes the painting directly allude to Klein.
 Klein and his photomontage in Dimanche.

 JSV: Le Saut dans le vide (The Leap Into the Void), right.
 All right.
 I'm glad you asked me that, because Klein . . .
 Klein leapt into his void there with some of his friends catching him.
 Or so we hear.